Corpus Christi Maritime Attorneys

 In this case, even if the owner acted responsibly in the case of an accident, they will still be held responsible for the ownership of an unseaworthy vessel.
 Negligence does not have to be shown if unseaworthiness can be proven.

 Rather than proving that negligence was the leading cause of the accident, under the Jones Act, seamen must only prove that an employer’s negligence played a role in the accident at all.
-In such a case, maritime attorneys can be of great aid in proving your case and helping you achieve the compensation you deserve.
+In such a case, a skilled maritime attorney can be of great aid in proving your case and helping you achieve the compensation you deserve.

 Even if you cannot prove any negligence on the part of your employer or the owner of the craft, you may still receive some form of compensation.
 Maintenance and cure dates far back in the history of maritime law, and it requires that the injured seaman’s maintenance (room and board) and cure (medical expenses) be taken care of by the employer during recovery from an accident on the job.

 Your employer must, at the very least, pay your maintenance and cure until the point at which you reach maximum medical improvement after the accident.
-If they refuse to pay this or if the coverage they offer you is not enough to maintain your living expenses and medical bills, talk with maritime attorneys today about your case and your options.
+If they refuse to pay this or if the coverage they offer you is not enough to maintain your living expenses and medical bills, talk with a Corpus Christi maritime attorney at Bandas Law Firm, P.C. today about your case and your options.